atomicobject/objection/README.md

 ```
 ### Object Factory

-A class can get objects from the injector context through an Object Factory.
+A class can get objects from the injector context through an object factory.

 ### Example
 ```objective-c